 Using QDS Package Management¶

-Package management is not enabled by default.
-Create a ticket with Qubole Support to enable it.
+Package management is enabled by default for new accounts.
+Existing account users must create a ticket with Qubole Support to enable package management.

 The QDS package manager provides: